executionunit/csgjs-cpp/README.md

 * `csgjs_EPSILON` set to 0.0001 (from 0.00001) as we're using floats.
 * port `csgsmodel_cube`, `csgmodel_sphere` and `csgsmodel_cyliner` from the JS library
 * bring in the gourd model for comparisons tests with JS version.
+* Add color in to the csgjs_vertex structure and interpolation.
+Better exports.
+* Can define CSGJSCPP_REAL to double to force doubles for everything, defaults to float.

 base point